 This Oreo Macarons recipe gives you rich, chocolatey macaron shells sandwiched together with a simple vanilla cream filling that tastes just like the classic cookie we know and love!
 It's a delicious treat that's perfect for enjoying any time of the year!

 This Oreo Macarons recipe uses the Swiss method.
 This method is a good way to introduce yourself to making macarons if you're a beginner or if you're familiar with making Swiss meringue buttercream.

 The macaron shells use almond flour, powdered sugar, egg whites, granulated sugar, salt, vanilla extract, and the key ingredient to give it that nice super dark color—black cocoa powder.
 I also used a few drops of black gel food coloring, but this is optional.
-They have crispy outer shells, chewy centers, and have that classic Oreo cookie taste.
+They have crispy outer shells and chewy centers and have that classic Oreo cookie taste.

 The vanilla cream-filled centers that bring it all together are a simple vanilla buttercream frosting that's made up of unsalted butter, vegetable shortening, powdered sugar, and vanilla extract.

-Want to know what ingredients you're going to need?
-Check out the list below or you can scroll down to the recipe card.
+Want to know what ingredients you're going to need for these Oreo macarons?
+Check out the list below, or you can scroll down to the recipe card.

 - Almond Flour.
-Also known as almond meal, this flour should be sifted at least twice then whisked to remove any lumps.
+Also known as almond meal, this flour should be sifted at least twice and then whisked to remove any lumps.

 - Powdered Sugar.
 Same as the almond flour, the powdered sugar should be sifted at least twice then whisked.
 Don't push the lumps through the sifter either—toss them.

 - Black Cocoa Powder.
 This is the key ingredient that helps give the Oreo macarons their signature dark brown-black color.

 - Egg Whites.
 A key thing to remember with your egg whites—they should be at room temperature.
-I recommend letting them sit out at least 1 hour before starting this recipe.
+I recommend letting them sit out for at least 1 hour before starting this recipe.